ChiuYeeLau/GettingCleaningDataProject-Coursera/Codebook.md

 # Course Project - Getting and Cleaning Data

-For the provided UCI HAR Dataset the following vars are set from run_analysis.R.
-See the README for additional details.
+The following variables are set from run_analysis.R for the provided data "UCI HAR Dataset".
+Please refer to README.md for additional details.

 ## Course Project